ReplayMod/ReplayMod/docs/content.md

 To the right of the Speed Slider, there is the **Replay Timeline**.
 On the Replay Timeline, you see a yellow cursor indicating your current position in the Replay.
 By clicking somewhere on this Timeline, you will travel in time towards the specified point in time.
-Please note that it takes longer to do larger steps in time or to jump backwards in time.
+Please note that it takes longer to do larger steps in time or to jump backwards in time (see also [Quick Mode](#replaying-quickmode)).

 ## Camera Paths [paths]
 ### Introduction [intro]